I have a confession to make - I am very happy and very content with my life. I wake most mornings feeling like I am the luckiest person in the world.

 I'd lost my confidence so much I didn't think anyone else would employ me, so I felt trapped in a job I didn't enjoy, doing things that didn't link with my values and beliefs.

 On 1st December 2016 I broke - driving home from work I almost crashed my car three times, I was so exhausted and tired.
 I got home and had an almighty row with my husband, something I don't do.
-I threw a cushion at him, he was lucky it would have been anything my left hand could reach.
+I threw a cushion at him, he was lucky it would have been anything my left hand could reached.
 I stormed out of the house, it was a cold night, and I was only wearing a dress and a cardigan and slippers.
 I disappeared for a few hours.
 I was regretting not grabbing a set of car keys to just drive and find a quiet place, but I stormed off and stood next to my local pond.
 I still remember the feeling.
 I wanted to step down into the pond and lie at the bottom.
 Not to kill myself, just to have some quiet.
-I just wanted quiet.
+I just wanted quiet, I was so depleted I just wanted to get off the world for a while to recharge and rejuvenate myself.

 When I came home my husband told me to quit the job.
 I made up the excuses why I couldn't.
 We couldn't afford it, No one would employ me.
 But I said I'd sleep on it.